pramnora/qb64/cryptography/rot13/README.md

 - divide up the English 26 letter alphabet...into 2/so, 26 divided by 2 = 13;
 - next, you write out each letter of the alphabet into being 2 separate rows;
-  with each row containing 13 characters...one row going on top of the other.
+  with each row containing 13 characters...one row going on top of the other;
+  also, the alphabet is written down on each line, always, going from 'left to right'.

 > A B C D E F G H I J K L M
 > N O P Q R S T U V W X Y Z